-In connection with reusing in APIS IQ-RM, certain terminology is used.
+In connection with reusing certain terminology is used.
 If an IQ-Object is reused, you say it has "several occurrences".
-If within an IQ-Document, the same Function is reused twice, it then has three occurrences (in the IQ-Document).
+If, within an IQ document, the same function is reused twice it then has three occurrences (in the IQ document).